Indian economy offers hope as China struggles

-NEW DELHI (Reuters) - For investors worried about the health of emerging economies, India’s gross domestic product data for April-June should supply some cheer on Monday - the country is expected to remain the fastest growing major economy for a second straight quarter.
+NEW DELHI, Aug 31 (Reuters) - For investors worried about the health of emerging economies, India’s gross domestic product data for April-June should supply some cheer on Monday - the country is expected to remain the fastest growing major economy for a second straight quarter.

 The median estimate from a Reuters poll of economists put GDP annual growth at 7.4 percent in the quarter, just below 7.5 percent in January-March.